John Wheelwright: March trial

 To their credit, the ministers presented Wheelwright with a means to gracefully back down from the ordeal, and this greatly impressed Winthrop, who noted their "humanity and respect".
 Wheelwright was intransigent, however, and not interested in any reconciliation, so the court continued with its course.
 Coddington later noted that "the priests got two of the magistrates on their side, and so got the major part with them".
 With the deputies then casting their votes, Wheelwright was declared guilty of "contempt & sedition" for having "purposely set himself to kindle and increase" bitterness within the colony.
 Though sentencing was deferred to the next court, the controversy now became a political issue.

 Wheelwright's conviction did not pass without a fight, and his friends protested formally.
-Governor Vane and some of the magistrates and deputies who did not concur with the ruling wanted their dissenting opinion entered into the court record, but the court refused.
+Vane and some of the magistrates and deputies who did not concur with the ruling wanted their dissenting opinion entered into the court record, but the court refused.
 They then tendered a protest which was also rejected.
 For this reason a remonstrance was prepared, penned by William Aspinwall, but the initial version was so belligerent that further edits had to be made to tone down the rhetoric.
 Even the final version veered dangerously away from being deferential, suggesting that the court was "meddling against the prophets of God" thus inviting the Lord's retribution.

 However, the resentment over Wheelwright's conviction was so high that over 60 men signed the document.
 Those who signed were not of little consequence either; most of them were freemen, a large number of them held office or were among the colony's wealthier inhabitants, and most had been in the colony more than three years.
 This petition became the pretext for severe penalties later inflicted upon the signatories.

 May 1637 election

-As the political aspects of the controversy intensified, Governor Vane was unable to prevent the Court from holding its next session in Newtown, where the orthodox party of most of the magistrates and ministers stood a better chance of winning if the elections were held away from Boston.
-During election day, 17 May 1637, Governor Vane wanted to read a petition in defense of Wheelwright, but Winthrop and his party insisted the elections take place first, and then the petition be heard.
+As the political aspects of the controversy intensified, Vane was unable to prevent the Court from holding its next session in Newtown, where the orthodox party of most of the magistrates and ministers stood a better chance of winning if the elections were held away from Boston.
+During election day, 17 May 1637, Vane wanted to read a petition in defense of Wheelwright, but Winthrop and his party insisted the elections take place first, and then the petition be heard.
 Following clamor and debate, the majority of freemen, wanting the election to take place, went with Winthrop to one side of the Newtown common and elected him governor in place of Vane.
 After this, additional measures were taken against the free grace advocates, and in the election of magistrates, those who supported Wheelwright were left out.
 In addition, the Court passed a law that no "strangers" could be received within the colony for longer than three weeks without the Court's permission.
 Winthrop declared this law as being necessary to prevent new immigrants from being added to the number of his "free grace" opponents.